09 Dec Top 8 Web Design Trends of 2015

 1. Parallax Scrolling

 Parallax web design is an interactive scrolling technique which gives the illusion that background images move slower than the rest of the features on the page.
 Parallax scrolling can make the page appear more animated and gives more depth to 2D images.
 Aside from giving your website a contemporary feel and fresh look, parallax can be very visually engaging, and increase user experience.
-This style of scrolling has become increasingly popular over the past twelve months, and we predict that it’s going to be a strong contender in 2016!
+This style of scrolling has become increasingly popular over the past twelve months, and we predict that it’s going to be a strong contender in the web design trends of 2016!

 Here’s an example of one of our website’s using parallax scrolling: http://oakstonedesigns.co.uk/